HenrikFrohm/schlockbuster/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This application can be used as a good starter point and can be built upon for a bigger commercial e-shop or a personal project.
+This application contains frontend/back and can be used as a good starter point/be built upon for a bigger commercial e-shop or a personal project.

 <!-- CONTRIBUTING -->
 ## Contributing